updated: 6 July 2020 original published date: 17 May 2020

 This rapid research brief synthesises the evidence on the most promising COVID-19 therapeutics in development globally and nationally, their mechanisms of action, their stage of development and their strengths and limitations.

-- There are over 200 potential COVID-19 therapeutics being tested in more than 1,100 clinical trials.
+There are over 300 potential COVID-19 therapeutics being explored in pre-clinical testing and of these, 200 are in clinical trials.

 Preliminary Phase III clinical trial data are now available for remdesivir and indicate that it mayquicken recovery for COVID-19 patients.
 However, there is no statistically significant evidence of a reduction in mortality rates.
 The National COVID-19 Clinical Evidence Taskforce in Australia has given remdesivir a conditional recommendation, meaning its use as a therapeutic outside the context of clinical trials may be considered.

 Emerging results on the use of hydroxychloroquine as a therapeutic suggest it may not be effective, but these data are still being peer reviewed.
 Use for post-exposure prophylaxis is still under investigation but early results have not shown a benefit.
 Use for pre-exposure prophylaxis is still under investigation.

 Dexamethasone, a corticosteroid, is the first drug shown to improve the survival of hospitalised COVID-19 patients requiring respiratory support, including supplemental oxygen and invasive ventilation.

 Emerging evidence suggests that anticoagulation therapy could be used to prevent thrombotic complications in patients with severe COVID-19.

 The first randomised clinical trial of convalescent plasma therapy suggests it may not improve time to recovery for hospitalised patients, but the available data are currently limited.